Frequently Asked Questions

 -

-Yes.
-A criminal case is filed by the government and aims to punish the person who committed the crime.
-A civil lawsuit is filed by you and seeks financial compensation for what happened.
+The government files a criminal case and aims to punish the person who committed the crime.
+You file a civil lawsuit and seek financial compensation for what happened.
 These are entirely separate legal processes with different standards of proof.
 You can pursue a civil claim even if the criminal case did not result in a conviction, or even if no criminal charges were ever filed.
-Many survivors pursue civil cases for exactly that reason.
+Many survivors pursue civil cases for exactly that reason, and others because they do not believe that taking away the liberties of their abuser will help them heal from the assault.

 -